ParzivalEugene/ParzivalEugene/README.md

-# Welcome to my profile 👋
+# Hi, I'm Eugene Michkov

-My name is Eugene and I fucking love coding.
 Check out the info about me and if you want to connect, the links are at the very bottom.

 By the way, I'm 18 y.o.